 List common objects that are likely to be shared between employees.
 What measures will you implement to ensure the safety of your employees when using these objects?

-Computers, kiosk, telephones, desk tops are wiped between use and at the beginning of the shift with EPA approved disinfectant wipes.
+Computers/keypads, kiosks, telephones, desktops are wiped between use and at the beginning of the shift with EPA-approved disinfectant wipes.
+Blood pressure machines, medication carts, housekeeping carts, accucheck machines and nurses stations.
+Staff will be in-serviced to use alcohol sanitizers.

 [X] Adhere to hygiene and sanitation requirements from the Centers for Disease Control and Prevention (CDC) and Department of Health (DOH) and maintain cleaning logs on site that document date, time, and scope of cleaning.